jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 If you want more detail, then add:
 >I need more instructions, such as recipes and a more detailed preparation schedule.

+### College or Boot Camp?
+>When I ask you a question, I want you to generate several prompts could be used to obtain responses from ChatGPT.
+List the relative strengths and weaknesses of each prompt.
+Summarize the prompt strategies when done.
+>
+>I would like a career in software engineering.
+Should I consider get a college degree in computer science or attend a coding boot camp?
+Consider education investment.
+Time investment.
+Long term earnings.
+Anything else.

+This should generate several prompts.
+Continue with:
+>Execute each prompt one at a time here.
+After each one, ask me whether I'd like to continue with that prompt or continue to the next one.

+After it runs the prompt, continue with:
+>Let's stay with this one for now.
+Can you format this response in tabular form?

+Continue with:
+>Evaluate the next prompt.

+Then:
+>Next one.

+Finally:
+>Skip to the last prompt.

 ## Ask for Input Pattern
 We often start prompting with a precursor prompt setting up the “rules” of the session.
 Sometimes, the LLM/GenAI gets a bit overly enthusiastic, and it starts generating responses to what it thinks we want from the precursor prompt set up.